Château La Confession Saint-Émilion Grand Cru 2019

 Vert de Vin

-"Flowers, licorice, and red cherries emerge on the nose and palate.
-Round, smooth, polished, and fresh, with freshness, length, and lots of sweet fruit on the palate.
-You can enjoy it after just a few years of bottle aging.
-Drink from 2024 to 2036.
-(Jeff Leve 2021) - Delivery in wooden cases for orders of 6 bottles of this wine (excluding Point Relais delivery method).
+“Flowers, licorice, and red cherries emerge on the nose and palate.
+Round, smooth, refined, and fresh, with liveliness, length, and plenty of sweet fruit on the palate.
+It can be enjoyed after just a few years of bottle aging.
+Best enjoyed from 2024 to 2036. ” (Jeff Leve 2021) - Delivered in a wooden case for orders of 6 bottles of this wine (excluding Pickup Point delivery method).

-Buy your La Confession wines at the best price in our private sale!
+Buy La Confession wines at the best prices in a private sale!

 Eye